 As we started our cooking and creating our conversation diverted from cauliflower, interesting as the vegetable is, to so many other amazing topics.
 We talked about adoption in foreign cultures, and how she spent a year in Tanzania working at an orphanage.
 We chatted about nutrition and how important it is during pregnancy, which lead to both of our intrigue into midwifery and the work of dulas.
 As our hands were at work, we had no shortage of topics to cover.
 The hours passed quickly and soon enough we found ourselves with successful creations and hungry bellies, so we sat down to enjoy our creations.

-This salad is light and fresh and will be wonderful to enjoy throughout the entire spring cauliflower season.
+This salad is light and fresh and will be wonderful to enjoy throughout the entire winter/spring cauliflower season.
 I imagine it would be lovely using a purple cauliflower or making a little twist in the recipe for several varieties of salads like Cauliflower Cobb Salad or Cauliflower Caesar Salad.
 Another recipe with endless possibilities.